josancamon19/traffic_sign_classifier/README.md

 ![alt text][image2]

-As a last step, I normalized the image data because it improve the results and also solve us so many problems and even speeding up convergence ...
+As the last step, I normalized the image data because it improves the results and also solve us so many problems and even speeding up convergence

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.